dart-lang/site-www/src/_guides/language/analysis-options.md

 `my_package`.

-## Finding implicit casts
+## Performing additional type checks

-To find places in your code that could use explicit types, use the `implicit-casts` and `implicit-dynamic` flags:
+If you want stricter static checks than the [Dart type system][sound-dart] requires, consider using the `implicit-casts` and `implicit-dynamic` flags:

 {% prettify yaml %}
 analyzer: